Code-Institute-Submissions/MarkReddy87-marks-kitchen_AprResub/README.md

 Finally the user can sign out of their account from the navigation bar if they wish to do so and will be prompted with a message asking them to confirm.
 Once confirmed the user is then redirected back to the home page.

 ![sign out screenshot](static/assets/screenshots/signout.PNG)

+### 3.2 Security Features

+One of the main security features present in this project is the use of the Cross-Site Request Forgery(csrf) token which is present on all forms across the site.
+This token is used to send requests to the server and is tied to the user's session allowing the forms to be validated and protect the data against cross-site request forgery.

+Another security feature present in this project is the use of a django super user.
+This is created in the development enviornment with a Username, Email and Password.
+We type the command "python3 manage.py createsuperuser" into the terminal within the GitHub workspace and follow the prompts to create the account.
+Once created this gives the user full access to the admin panel of the site allowing them to create, edit and delete data in the database.

 ## 4. Future Features